Table of Contents

 $65.00

---OVERVIEW-- This variegated version of a Nagami Kumquat is an attractive tree with upright growth habit.
-Variegated green and cream leaves are complemented by yellow and green striped fruit which become quite large and turn orange at maturity.
-Ripeness occurs… read more
+--CENTENNIAL VARIEGATED-- The Centennial Variegated Kumquat is a variegated version of a Nagami Kumquat with an attractive upright growth habit.
+Variegated green and cream leaves are complemented by yellow and green striped fruit which become quite large and turn orange… read more

 Palestine Sweet Semi-Dwarf Lime Tree